NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 or list of MinMaxInt dicts): if `repeat_movement` is true, the number of steps to wait before repeating the full movement.
 Default is between 1 and 20.
-- `repeat_movement` (boolean): If true, repeat the occluder's full movement and rotation indefinitely, using `repeat_interval` as the number of steps to wait.
+- `repeat_movement` (bool, or list of bools): If true, repeat the occluder's full movement and rotation indefinitely, using `repeat_interval` as the number of steps to wait.
+Default: [true, false]
-- `reverse_direction` (bool): Reverse the rotation direction of a sideways wall by rotating the wall 180 degrees.
-Only used if `origin` is set to a wall and not `top`
+- `reverse_direction` (bool, or list of bools): Reverse the rotation direction of a sideways wall by rotating the wall 180 degrees.
+Only used if `origin` is set to a wall and not `top`.
+Default: [true, false]
 - `rotation_y` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Y rotation of a non-sideways occluder wall;
 only used if any `origin` is set to `top`.
 Default is 0 to 359.